vasyl83/SV07update/README.md

 Again, huge thanks to [Thorsten Maerz](https://netztorte.de/3d/doku.php?id=start) for figuring it all out.

 If you had any custom includes in your priner.cfg make sure to copy everything over or comment out any includes, if not you may get errors from klipper for not finding the files.

+If you are like me and used klipper-backup you can simply `git clone` your backup repository and everything will be restored.